alex-bellon/wikipedia/README.md

 - [Eponym](https://en.wikipedia.org/wiki/Eponym) - a person, place, or thing after whom or which someone or something is, or is believed to be, named
 - [Etaoin shrdlu](https://en.wikipedia.org/wiki/Etaoin_shrdlu) - a nonsense phrase that sometimes appeared in print in the days of "hot type" publishing because of a custom of type-casting machine operators.
 - [Etymology of Tea](https://en.wikipedia.org/wiki/Etymology_of_tea) - The etymology of the word tea can be traced back to the various Chinese pronunciations of the Chinese word 茶.
 Nearly all of the words for tea worldwide fall into three broad groups: te, cha and chai, which reflected the history of transmission of tea drinking culture and trade from China to countries around the world.
+- [Expurgation](https://en.wikipedia.org/wiki/Expurgation) - also known as bowdlerization, is a form of censorship that involves purging anything deemed noxious or offensive from an artistic work, or other type of writing of media.
 - [Fossil word](https://en.wikipedia.org/wiki/Fossil_word) - a word that is broadly obsolete but remains in current use due to its presence within an idiom.
 - [Fumblerules](https://en.wikipedia.org/wiki/Fumblerules) - A fumblerule is a rule of language or linguistic style, humorously written in such a way that it breaks this rule.
 - [Ghost word](https://en.wikipedia.org/wiki/Ghost_word) - a word published in a dictionary or similarly authoritative reference work, having rarely, if ever, been used in practice, and hitherto having been meaningless.